Red Hen Publications

 For that matter Albus may have simply brushed the intrusion off by telling Sybill that Snape had also wished to speak to him about a job, in order to deflect further questions.
 And Snape may have told Voldemort that he had excused himself when caught listening at the door by claiming that he was waiting to speak to Dumbledore about the DADA position after Dumbledore finished with his other interview, but had been tossed out of the Hog’s Head anyway.

-(Which would have been witnessed by anyone who was in the place, if Voldemort decided to investigate Snape’s claim.)
+(Which would have been witnessed by anyone who was in the place, if Voldemort decided to verify Snape’s claim.)

 But I really did think that I was onto something here, and that Rowling had meant the contradiction to be there, and meant it to be noticed.
 Because there was already independent suggestion that there is something very fishy about these contradictory accounts elsewhere in HBP.
 At Spinners’ End, in fact.